Management API

 GraphQL is a strongly typed API query language.
 It allows clients to define the structure of the data required, and exactly the same structure of the data is returned from the server.
 This avoids both the problems of over and under-fetching data, while also allowing for a powerful and flexible API.

-Go to Global Settings->API Keys and create a new API Key for the 'CloudGuard WAF' service.
+Go to Account Settings -> API Keys and create a new API Key for the 'CloudGuard WAF' service.
 Configure the Expiration date.

 After clicking on Create your Client ID and Secret Key will be shown for a single time.
 Copy it to a secure location as they are not retrievable once the window will be closed.